 The Great Chain of Being: A Study of the History of an Idea

-From later antiquity down to the close of the eighteenth century, most philosophers and men of science and, indeed, most educated men, accepted without question a traditional view of the plan and structure of the world.
-In this volume, Arthur O. Lovejoy copiously illustrates the influence of this conception as a whole, and of the ideas out of which it was compounded, upon the imagination and feelings as expressed in literature.
+From later antiquity to the close of the 18th century, most educated men accepted without question a traditional view of the plan and structure of the world.
+In this volume, Lovejoy copiously illustrates the influence of this conception, and of the ideas out of which it was compounded, upon the imagination and feelings as expressed in literature.